StarsStarsStarsStarsStars

 A painting of a snail by Mike Makatron with a shell that depicts a garden.

-In an upstairs gallery, in a factory building in the Melbourne suburb of Collingwood that you could easily walk past if you didn’t know it was there, currently lies Mike Makatron’s Nature of Nature, exhibition an that proves it’s not just the National Gallery of Victoria that deserves rave reviews.
+In an upstairs gallery, in a factory building in the Melbourne suburb of Collingwood that you could easily walk past if you didn’t know it was there, currently lies Mike Makatron’s Nature of Nature, an exhibition that proves it’s not just the National Gallery of Victoria that deserves rave reviews.

 Makatron is predominantly a mural painter, with his works adorning walls and buildings in Australia and the US.
 He’s had exhibitions in both those countries, as well as Brazil and Japan.

 Perhaps it should be noted here that tagging, graffiti, street art and murals are all very different things, and they should not be written off as not ‘real art’, which many people seem to do.
-Thankfully, street art has been gaining artistic credibility through galleries such as Fitzroy’s B-SIDE gallery, which features the work of many street artists, and last year silo art in rural areas adorned the pages of Australian Geographic.
+Thankfully, street art has been gaining artistic credibility through galleries such as Fitzroy’s B-SIDE gallery, which features the work of many street artists, and last year silo art in rural areas adorned the pages of Australian Geographic

 Not only that, but Blender Studios, which has nurtured many prolific street artists and mural painters such as Hayden Dewar and Matt Hannah, recently won Melbourne’s 2024 Arts and Events Award for being “instrumental in shaping [Melbourne’s] urban art scene”.
 Melbourne has long been active in street art, attracting international talent like Keith Haring, Lauren YS and, according to legend, Banksy.
 Chances are you’ve seen art by Loretta Lizzio, Matt Andate and Creature Creature while wandering around the CBD and neighbouring suburbs.
 So like it or not, understand it or not, want to buy it or not, street art is part of Melbourne culture, and is gaining artistic recognition in many circles.